 The University of South Carolina is a public research university located in downtown Columbia, South Carolina.
 The university was originally founded in 1801 as South Carolina College, and is the flagship institution of the University of South Carolina System.
 More than 350 undergraduate and graduate programs are available, and around 50,000 students are enrolled in these programs.
 USC has been highly ranked for its honors college, the number of its African-American graduates, and several of its graduate and undergraduate programs of study.

 The Darla Moore School of Business at USC has awarded nearly 900 bachelor’s degrees and more than 350 masters degrees.
 The school is well known for its renowned undergraduate international business major and international MBA.
 Business students can major in areas like risk management and insurance, real estate, management science, and marketing.
-The Marketing Department at USC is known for its expertise in areas such as consumer psychology, behavioral pricing, research methods, and marketing communications and strategy.
+The Marketing Department at USC is known for its expertise in areas such as:

 Marketing students take courses like Creative Strategy in Advertising, Empirical Testing of Theoretical Propositions in Marketing, Managing Customer Satisfaction, and more.
 Many successful sales specialists, purchasing agents, research analysts, and other marketing professionals have begun their careers at USC’s Marketing Department.